KashiCode/JavaIDE/README.md

 ![How to use java IDE](https://i.imgur.com/st7RpMw.gif)

 ### OpenAI support:
-**Simply use the `/explain` or `/debug` commands**, in order to use the inbuilt artificial intelligence model to solve your code queries in Discord.
+**Simply use the `/explain` or `/debug` commands**, in order to use the inbuilt artificial intelligence model to solve your code queries.

 ![How to use OpenAI](https://i.imgur.com/BER3ip1.gif)